squattingmonk/nasher/README.md

   target.
 This field is optional.
 If supplied, this target will exclude only those files that match the supplied patterns; otherwise, the target will exclude all files excluded by the package.
 This field can be repeated.
+- `filter`: a glob pattern matching files to remove before packing.
+It operates on converted files in the cache, not source files, so it should not contain any directory information.
+Use this to remove files that are needed for compilation but should not be included in the final file.
+This field is optional.
+If supplied, this target will filter only those files that match the supplied patterns; otherwise, the target will filter all files filtered by the package.
+This field can be repeated.

 In the example package file, the `demo` target will use the package `include` and `exclude` fields since it did not specify its own.
 However, the `default` target excludes files in `src/demo` and its subdirectories; since it overrides the package `exclude`, it needs to repeat the `exclude` line from the package to avoid accidentally including nss files beginning with `test_`.

+Meanwhile, the `scripts` target will include all `.nss` files, but will filter them out after compilation and before packing, leaving only the compiled `.ncs` files behind.